Loveli

-Biography

 Loveli was born as Izumi Shirahama on November 27, 1989, in Matsuyama, Ehime, to a Filipino mother and Japanese father.
 She started her career as reporter working for Fuji TV in 2010.
 She also worked as a yoga instructor.
 She later worked as a weather forecaster for Nippon Television, before becoming a model for JJ magazine in 2013.

+Loveli is the elder sister of Alan Shirahama, a member of the all-male J-pop groups Generations from Exile Tribe and Exile.